Version 3.2: October 27, 2019

 . . .
 Therefore, according to McKenna’s final interpretation of the data and positioning of the graph, on December 21, 2012 we would have been in the unique position in time where maximum novelty would be experienced . . .

 On a related topic, people see television, or the Internet, or a movie, or a book–as just a tool that serves to inform or entertain them–as if it’s just there for their benefit–in the same way they see schools and other institutions.
-If we actually had our minds active and critically engaged (“deliver us from evil”) all of these media would be subjected to our own intense scrutiny and we would be in a lot less danger.
-To give a literal exammple, now that medical professionals in Canada provide euthanasia–all of a sudden it’s OK even though it wasn’t OK just a few years ago–strange how that works.
+If we actually had our minds actively and critically engaged (“deliver us from evil”) all of these media would be subjected to our own intense scrutiny and we would be in a lot less danger.
+To give a literal example of a dangerous situation for hospital attendees, now that medical professionals in Canada provide euthanasia–which is a Brave New World theme–all of a sudden it’s OK even though it wasn’t OK just a few years ago–strange how that works.
 Imagine thinking that issue through and working out your own thoughts on that before just accepting the current situation.
 Is that too much work?
 I wish more people could persuade themselves that there’s a problem–but they are too busy–their minds are occupied territories.

 Neuralink is one of the companies founded by Elon Musk.
 His plan for the company is to ‘save the human race’.
 The idea behind saving humanity is to build a hard drive that can be implanted in the brain.

-Starting at 3m 54, Elon Musk’s promotional comments for Neuralink are very disturbing actually.
-“We don’t have much time” is how he sells it, and laughs nervously.
+Starting at 3m 54, Elon Musk’s promotional comments for Neuralink are very disturbing.
+“We don’t have much time” is how he sells it, and laughs nervously (which to me seems to contradict what he is trying to say).
 He warns about the threat to jobs and the threat from A.I. during the same talk and I think he does that in order to sell Neuralink.

 Full discussion in China: https://www.youtube.com/watch?v=f3lUEnMaiAU

-And the oligarchy just need the youngest and most naive of us to put their hearts and strength into these tech projects–and I can detect there is plenty of that kind of partisan energy on YouTube–young believers who are prepared to drain their lives away serving one false “side” or the other.
+And the oligarchy just need the youngest and most naive to put their hearts and strength into these tech projects–and I can detect there is plenty of that kind of partisan energy on YouTube–young believers who are prepared to drain their lives away serving one elite project or another.
 The new acts can be very sophisticated (in some ways–but they figure most people aren’t going to notice the slip-ups) but it is always just an act.
 Perceived legitimacy comes from someone being put on a stage or in front of a camera or dressed in a suit or being called a billionaire.
 How much does a “billionaire” celebrity talking about “science” cost anyway?
 It’s just a job.
-He plays a role on behalf of a larger group that is getting more blatant with their tall tales and their marketing stories about how wonderful (safe!? and healthy!?) a brain implant is going to be.
+He plays a role on behalf of a higher group that is getting more blatant and careless with their tall tales (Sophia) and their marketing stories (implying that the brain implant is going to be safe and healthy).

-*I refer to comments in Between Two Ages by Zbigniew Brzezinski (1970) in which he anticipated growing American prosperity due to military-industrial contracts, big business techniques and frontier industries:
+*I refer to comments in Between Two Ages by Zbigniew Brzezinski (1970) (note: the title refers to a present age and a coming age–like Crowley does) in which he anticipated growing American prosperity due to military-industrial contracts, big business techniques and frontier industries:

 A. First, for comments about Apocalypse Now, The Doors, Admiral Morrison and Huxley, see details in http://canadianliberty.com/power-reality-journal-issue-3/.